FACULTY OF HUMANITIES

-Our intent is to fire students’ curiosity to know more about the past and ask questions in order to think independently and reach their own opinions.
+Our vision is to fire students’ curiosity to know more about the past and ask questions in order to think independently and reach their own opinions.

 - gain a chronological understanding of British History 1066 until present and link to wider world events

 - become empowered with knowledge and academic excellence

 - develop the ability to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement

 - appreciate the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups

 - link the past to their own identities and challenges of the time

 Key Stage 3: Students are taught broadly chronologically from 1066 until present day.
 History concentrates upon British History and links to the wider world.